fullStackRyan/appone/README.md

     Config(ServerConfig(5432, dbUri.getHost), DbConfig(dbUrl, username, password, 10))
   }
 ```
-Instead of using LoadConfig I used the above function to capture and chop the `DATABASE_URL` which is injected by Heroku.
+Instead of using LoadConfig I used the above function to capture and chop the `DATABASE_URL` which is injected by Heroku, I then pass that
+to the various parts of config that need it.